imesde/imesde/README.md

 Traditional vector databases are built for persistence and long-term storage. imesde is built for **speed and ephemerality**:

 - **Zero-Disk Dependency**: Pure RAM operation.
 Old data flows out as new data flows in.
-No GC, no fragmentation.
-Optimized with **SIMD-accelerated** dot product kernels for maximum CPU efficiency.
+No GC, no fragmentation. m

 - **Lock-Free Architecture**: High-throughput ingestion and search using sharded buffers.